Everyday borrower using a smartphone app with embedded finance and lending features

 Quick Answer

-Embedded finance is the integration of financial services — loans, payments, insurance — directly into non-financial apps and platforms.
+Embedded finance is the integration of financial services, loans, payments, insurance, directly into non-financial apps and platforms.
 As of July 2025, the global embedded finance market is valued at over $138 billion and is projected to reach $384 billion by 2029.
-Everyday borrowers now access credit at checkout, inside ride-share apps, and through e-commerce platforms — without visiting a bank.
+Everyday borrowers now access credit at checkout, inside ride-share apps, and through e-commerce platforms, without visiting a bank.

 Embedded finance explained simply: it is the practice of placing banking and lending products inside platforms that are not banks.
 When you split a purchase into four payments on Shopify, accept a cash advance inside the DoorDash app, or insure a rental car through Uber, you are using embedded finance.
-According to Business Research Insights’ 2024 market analysis, the sector is expanding at a compound annual growth rate of 29.5% — faster than almost any other segment of fintech.
+According to Business Research Insights’ 2024 market analysis, the sector is expanding at a compound annual growth rate of 29.5%, faster than almost any other segment of fintech.

 How Does Embedded Finance Actually Work?

 The model relies on three layers: the distribution platform (e.g., Shopify or Amazon), the technology enabler (an API provider like Plaid or Stripe Treasury), and the regulated balance sheet (an FDIC-insured bank or licensed lender).
-Each layer is specialized, which is why the products can launch quickly and remain legally compliant.
+Each layer is specialized, which is why these products can launch quickly and remain legally compliant.

 Key Embedded Finance Products Borrowers Encounter

-The most common forms borrowers see include Buy Now Pay Later (BNPL), embedded personal loans, earned wage access, and point-of-sale insurance.
+The most common forms borrowers encounter include Buy Now Pay Later (BNPL), embedded personal loans, earned wage access, and point-of-sale insurance.
 Our deeper guide on what Buy Now Pay Later is and how it really works covers the mechanics of one of the most widespread embedded credit products in detail.

 Key Takeaway: Embedded finance uses APIs to connect platforms like Shopify or Amazon to regulated bank infrastructure.
-The global API-driven embedded finance enabler market is projected to grow at 29.5% CAGR through 2029, according to Business Research Insights — meaning more lending touchpoints will appear inside apps borrowers already use daily.
+The global API-driven embedded finance enabler market is projected to grow at 29.5% CAGR through 2029, according to Business Research Insights, meaning more lending touchpoints will appear inside apps borrowers already use daily.

 What Does Embedded Finance Mean for Everyday Borrowers?